Gynecological laparoscopy is an alternative to open surgery

 Now a day’s lot of women suffering from menstrual disorders like heavy and prolonged bleeding, painful Periods are found to have large fibroids in uterus, most of them would not know of large size until they develop symptoms of bowel and bladder disturbance.
 Earlier such women had to undergo open surgery involving large cut on the lower abdomen either to remove fibroid (Myomectomy) or remove uterus (Hysterectomy) depending upon their age and fertility status.

-A 46 Year old housewife in Bangalore was diagnosed to have fibroids in 2004, but she was reluctant to Undergo treatment.
+A 46-Year-old housewife in Bangalore was diagnosed to have fibroids in 2004, but she was reluctant to undergo treatment.
 (Which was due to bad experience for treatment of rheumatoid arthritis and Diabetes)).
-She was seen in Koramangala Beams Hospital laparoscopic surgery centre, OPD for Swelling in the umbilicus (Large umbilical hernia).
+She was seen in Koramangala Beams Hospital laparoscopic surgery center, OPD for Swelling in the umbilicus (Large umbilical hernia).
 She gave a history of heavy and prolonged bleeding during cycles for long duration.
 On evaluation she was found to have a large uterus (about 7-8 months Pregnant uterus size and umbilical hernia).
-She was anaemic with about 6g Hemoglobin (Normal 12-14) and was also found to be diabetic.
-Uterus of 2.58 kg weight was removed by laparoscopic method using specialequipment’s to control bleeding and to extract the large uterus piecemeal through small holes and hernia repair was done.
+She was anemic with about 6g Hemoglobin (Normal 12-14) and was also found to be diabetic.
+Uterus of 2.58 kg weight was removed by laparoscopic method using special equipment’s to control bleeding and to extract the large uterus piecemeal through small holes and hernia repair was done.

 Advantages of laparoscopy over open surgery